Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

          timestamp baseMediaDecodeTime and seq_num
          based indexing will help the Receiving
          entities identify discontinuities.
+         In this case sequence numbers SHOULD increase by one.
      12. The average and maximum bitrate of each track SHOULD be signalled in the "btrt" box in the sample